drewtodd/drewux/content/posts/understanding-web-accessibility-foundation-inclusive-design.md

 tags: ["ux","accessibility"]
 ---

-# Understanding Web Accessibility: A Foundation for Inclusive Design
+# Understanding Web Accessibility
+## A Foundation for Inclusive Design

+### 2.5 minute read

+> This is the first in a series of articles looking into the requirements, tools, and techniques surrounding accessible web design

 In the digital world, there's a crucial aspect of website design that often flies under the radar, especially for those new to the concept: accessibility.
 It's about ensuring your website is usable by everyone, which includes people with disabilities.
 But accessibility isn't just for a select few; it's a practice that benefits all users, in all kinds of situations.